hjean36/workfront-util/README.md

 }
 ```
 ---
-OR Add your filter options and field selections inline if preffered.
+OR Add your filter options and field selections inline if preferred.

 ```
 loop = asyncio.new_event_loop()